Home energy audits: what to expect and how much they can save you

 As you can see, in less than 10 years you will save just as much as you spent on your energy-efficient home improvements!
 Of course, you should keep in mind that the actual costs and savings you will see depend on your home, the appliances you choose, and the contractors you go with.

 You also don’t have to make all of these energy-efficiency upgrades all at once, or even at all!
-What that means is, if your refrigerator is working just fine and you can’t afford to replace it just to use a little less electricity - don’t sweat it.
+For example, if your refrigerator is working just fine and you can’t afford to replace it just to use a little less electricity - don't sweat it.
+It’s your home, you can make the decision on what energy efficient upgrades are most worth it for you.

 Pro tip: When you are looking to make some of these energy improvements, check to see if your state or utility company offers any energy-efficient rebate programs, like the Mass Save program in Massachusetts.